pubkey/rxdb/docs-src/replication-graphql.md

             }
         });

-        // only return documents newer then the input document const filterForMinUpdatedAtAndId = sortedDocuments.filter(doc => {
+        // only return documents newer than the input document const filterForMinUpdatedAtAndId = sortedDocuments.filter(doc => {
             if (doc.updatedAt < minUpdatedAt) return false;
             if (doc.updatedAt > minUpdatedAt) return true;